10 Small Museums in Rome You’ve Never Heard Of (But Need to Visit)

 But it’s just one of many Modernist gems in Barcelona.
 There are more masterpieces by Gaudí and his contemporaries, several found along the lovely Passeig de Gràcia.

-To learn more about La Sagrada Família and other architectural treasures in Barcelona, join us for our Best of Barcelona Architecture Walking Tour.
+To learn more about La Sagrada Família, join us for one of our tours of the basilica.
+To discover other architectural treasures in Barcelona, check out our popular Barcelona Architecture Walking Tour.